anaseto/goal/README.md

 chdir s     change current working directory to s, or return an error close h     flush any buffered data, then close filehandle h env s       get environment variable s, or an error if unset
-            returns a dictionary representing the whole environment for s~"" flush h     flush any buffered data for filehandle h import s    read/eval wrapper roughly equivalent to eval[read s;s;s+"."] open s      open path s for reading, returning a filehandle (h)
+            return a dictionary representing the whole environment if s~"" flush h     flush any buffered data for filehandle h import s    read/eval wrapper roughly equivalent to eval[read s;s;s+"."] open s      open path s for reading, returning a filehandle (h)